 Amendment.
 No term or provision of this Guaranty shall be amended, modified, altered, waived, or supplemented except in a writing signed by the party against whom enforcement is sought.

 Governing Law.
-The Guaranty shall be governed by, and construed in accordance with, the internal laws (but not the laws concerning conflicts of laws) of the State of Illinois.
+The Guaranty shall be governed by, and construed in accordance with, the internal laws (but not the laws concerning conflicts of laws) of the State of Texas.

 Entire Agreement.
 This Guaranty supersedes and terminates all prior guarantees issued by Guarantor on behalf of the Debtor.